FermionicChaos/geodesy/README.md

 ![Alt Text](https://github.com/FermionicChaos/geodesy/blob/master/res/github/logo.png)

 The geodesy engine is a high performance game/physics engine written in C++.
 It utilizes the Vulkan Graphics & Compute API to interact with GPU hardware.
-Years ago when I was studying physics and taking a general relativity class, we were tasked a final project and my class mate and I decided to do a curved spacetime renderer as our final project.
+Years ago when I was studying physics in college, we were tasked a final project and my class mate and I decided to do a curved spacetime renderer as our final project.
 We named the project "Geodesic Renderer", which was a renderer for curved space-time.
-I had weebified the name to geodesy, and hence the name for this project was born.

 ---